 One of the most common legal defenses for fighting charges of prescribing controlled substances to an addict is the legal defense of “mistake of fact.”

 According to Pasadena criminal defense attorney Karthik Krishnan4:

 “Even though Health & Safety Code 11156 tries to define what an ‘addict’ is, most medical professionals know that it’s impossible to come up with a perfect definition—let alone to apply one.
 In the end, whether someone is an addict or not is a judgment call.
 If a doctor, nurse or pharmacist makes a good-faith mistake about someone’s motives in seeking prescription drugs, she or he should not be guilty of this crime”

 2.2.
 No addict

 People are only guilty under this statute if they prescribe a controlled substance to a person suffering from a drug addiction.
 Further, “addict” has a precise legal definition under this law.
-A valid defense, then, is for a defendant to say that he/she did not prescribe a substance to a “drug addict.”
+A valid defense is for a defendant to say that he/she did not prescribe a substance to a “drug addict.”

 Entrapment is often used as a defense when a defendant is charged with drug crimes following an undercover sting.
-The defense asserts that law enforcement used some type of overbearing conduct to trick a person into committing a crime.
+The defense asserts that law enforcement used some overbearing conduct to trick a person into committing a crime.
 The defense works so long as the accused shows that he/she only committed an offense because of the undercover officer’s conduct or entrapment.5